2K Crafts

 Easter Banner

-• Vintage Easter Banner
+Vintage Easter Banner hanging on a wall

 Last year, I found two dozen vintage Easter-themed gift boxes.
 I gave some out but I still have some left over.
 So this year, I took one of them and cut it up to highlight the cute vintage Easter bunny graphics on it to make a vintage Easter banner.
 I also added my own Easter egg in the center, which is provided below as a free printable.
 Here’s how I made my banner…it was super easy and quick!

-Vintage Easter Banner
+Vintage Easter Banner Supplies

-• Vintage Easter graphics: look for them at thrift stores (boxes, books, greeting cards, etc), or find graphics online (such as from The Graphics Fairy)
+• Vintage Easter graphics: look for them at thrift stores (boxes, books, greeting cards, etc), or find graphics online

 • Easter egg graphic, if you like (see below)